-Successful applicants who are given an offer/conditional offer of admission and/or scholarship will be normally informed via email/phone from December 2021.
+Successful applicants who are given an offer/conditional offer of admission and/or scholarship will be normally informed via email/phone.
 Please note that only one UGC-funded programme offer will be made to successful applicants.

 To accept and secure the offer/conditional offer of admission and/or scholarship, successful applicants must pay a down payment before the stipulated deadline.
 They will receive information on visa application (for non-local students) and reporting procedures at a later stage.

 Applicants shall assume their applications unsuccessful if they do not receive our notification by 2 September 2023.

 Please apply via Online Admission System by creating ONE application account and submitting online applications.
 Please select "Self-financed Programmes" in the "Application Type" section.

 There is no limit on number of programme choice(s) for application for admission to self-financed undergraduate programmes.

 For details of individual programmes and admission procedures, please visit the website of individual programmes as listed in Undergraduate Programmes page.

 Falsification of documents/information provided by applicants